This simple blueberry kefir smoothie recipe ticks all the boxes with fresh fruit, vanilla kefir and a touch of honey.

 A professional-grade blender (if you have one) will create an extra smooth texture, but a standard blender will work just fine too.

-This smoothie tastes best when consumed immediately, but it will stay fresh for up to 24 hours in the fridge.
+This smoothie tastes best when consumed immediately, but it will stay fresh for up to 24 hours in the fridge in a covered container.
 It does not stand up well to freezing.

 🎉 Top tip

 If you haven't tried kefir before, this recipe is a great place to start!
-While it is a little more tart than yogurt, the sweetness of the berries and honey are the perfect complement.
-And, you'll get all of the beneficial probiotics to boot. 👍
+While kefir is a little more tart than yogurt, the sweetness of the banana, berries and honey are the perfect complement.

 Most large grocery store chains carry kefir in the dairy and yogurt section, as well as smaller health-food oriented stores.